HĀWEA CATCHMENT

 ABOUT OUR CATCHMENT

-Spanning 4,984 hectares, the Hāwea catchment represents 2 percent of the wider Tukituki catchment.
+Spanning 4,984 ha, the Hāwea catchment represents 2 percent of the wider Tukituki catchment.

 The catchment is primarily composed of hill country farmland, including areas of very steep terrain.
 The underlying geology consists predominantly of mudstone and claystone, making the landscape highly susceptible to erosion.